A Legal Separation for a Woman: Pros and Cons

 From a legal perspective, there are indeed reasons for you to file for a legal separation instead of a divorce.
 One is for financial considerations, specifically tax purposes.
 In a legal separation, you will continue to file taxes jointly, which might be advantageous to your current circumstance.

-Additionally, both spouses can stay on the same health insurance plan with a legal separation.
+Additionally, both spouses can stay on the same insurance plan with a legal separation.
 Therefore, if you or your spouse do not have access to healthcare or your health needs require a higher level of care, a legal separation will ensure you do not lose your coverage.
 Social Security or pension benefits for both parties will also likely remain intact in a legal separation.
 If you and your spouse have been married long enough, both parties can still benefit from certain retirement plans.

-In a legal separation, you can stay on the same health insurance plan as your spouse and claim spousal social service benefits.
+In a legal separation, you can stay on the same insurance plan as your spouse and claim spousal social service benefits.

 If you wonder what else you should be considering and taking care of as a woman dealing with divorce or separation, don’t miss our “55 Must Do’s on Your Modern Divorce Checklist.”